bhisaac/5eFP/5eFP-SRD.md

 - The action economy includes three options: the action, reaction, and object interaction.
 All three are discarded to fuel certain game features.
 Once discarded, they can no longer be used to fuel game features until they are regained.
 You regain a discarded action, reaction, and object interaction at the start of your turn or when an encounter ends.

 - Removed the bonus action.
   - Quality of life improvement for both PCs and GMs.
 The game doesn't need one more type of action to run smoothly.
-Reducing complexity and improving playability for new players in particular.
+Reducing complexity and improving playability for new players, in particular.
 Bonus actions are revised and included within existing actions.
     - For example, you activate the Rage game feature as part of taking the Attack action.
 When casting a spell like _healing word_, you take the Cast a Spell action without discarding your action.

 - Ability scores are now just bonuses (or penalties).
 So, WIS (+0) + INT (-1) = -1.
 Similarly, CON (+3) + DEX (-1) = 2.